-- a.
-Is at least 51 percent owned, managed, and independently controlled by one or more minorities; and - b.
-Has a real and substantial presence in the Kansas City metropolitan area as defined by section 3-461(c); and - c.
-Meets the business size standards imposed by 13 CFR 121.201 as subsequently amended and this division; and - d.
-Performs a commercially useful function; and - e.
-Is certified by the human relations department; and f.
-The owner's or, for business with multiple owners, each individual owner's Personal Net Worth is equal to or less than the permissible Personal Net Worth amount determined by the U.S. Department of Transportation to be applicable to its DBE program.
+- b.
+Whose Owner's or, for businesses with multiple owners, each individual Owner's Personal Net Worth (as defined in this section) is equal to or less than the permissible personal net worth amount determined by the U.S. Department of Transportation to be applicable to its DBE program. - c.
+Has a real and substantial presence in the Kansas City metropolitan area as defined by section 3-461(c) and - d.
+Meets the business size standards imposed by 13 CFR 121.201 and as subsequently amended and this division; and - e.
+Performs a commercially useful function; and - f.
+Is certified by the human relations department.